Traditional Christmas dishes in Portugal

 Roasted goat

 Roasted goat is a typical Christmas dish, especially in the North and Beiras, particularly in Beira Alta.
-It’s a delicious dish eaten every year but it’s especially good for Christmas.
+It’s a delicious dish eaten every year, especially at Christmas.

 Roasted Turkey